JSB2010/jacobbarkin.com/docs/CONTRIBUTING.md

 - Node.js 18.17 or later
 - npm or yarn
+- Cloudflare account (for deployment)
-- Appwrite account (for backend functionality)
+- Clerk account (for authentication)

 ### Installation